 SARAH L. RYLEY Investigative & Data Journalist

-Most recently, I was an investigative journalist at The Trace, a non-profit newsroom that covers gun issues.
-In partnership with BuzzFeed News and Chicago's WTTW, I produced a series of data-driven stories on law enforcement’s increasing failure to solve shootings.
-The reporting involved hundreds of public records request.
-We made public the raw data we obtained from 56 law enforcement agencies, along with thousands of pages of documentation detailing the architecture of police databases.
-My reporting also helped free from prison a man who had been sentenced to life for a murder he says he didn’t commit.
+Previously, I was an investigative journalist at The Trace, a non-profit newsroom that covers gun issues.
+I produced a series of data-driven investigations in partnership with BuzzFeed News and Chicago's WTTW on law enforcement’s increasing failure to solve shootings.
+The reporting helped free from prison a man who had been sentenced to life for a murder he says he didn’t commit.
+We also made public raw data obtained from 56 law enforcement agencies, along with thousands of pages of documentation detailing the architecture of police databases.

 From 2012 - 2017, I was an investigative journalist, data projects editor and courts editor at the New York Daily News.
 My reporting primarily focused on “broken windows” policing, and triggered the passage of at least 24 new laws, the creation of several oversight units, a class action civil rights lawsuit, and numerous other reforms.
 My series on the NYPD's use of the nuisance abatement law to push people out of their businesses and homes, done in partnership with ProPublica, resulted in sweeping changes to the law and was awarded the Pulitzer Prize for Public Service.